PolieBotics/PolieBotics/README.md

 #### Whitepaper

-The provenance and more advanced theory of PolieBotics is disclosed in the whitepaper video at https://Poliebotics.com on IPFS.
+The provenance and more advanced theory of PolieBotics is disclosed in the "whitepaper" video at https://Poliebotics.com on IPFS.
+The full texgt will be disclosed via The Patent Cooperation Treaty – The International Patent System.

 ------